ember-learn/ember-blog/source/2019-12-12-countown-to-the-new-year-ember-svg-jar.md

 ember-svg-jar helps you reduce the size of your assests.
 Using [svgo](https://github.com/svg/svgo), SVGs are automatically optimized, which can cut your file size by half or more.

 <!-- alex ignore easy-->
-The addon is flexible and extensible. ember-svg-jar provides an easy to use helper `{{svg-jar "asset-name"}}`, support for both `inline` and `symbol` embedding methods, and the ability to copy SVG as CSS background.
+The addon is flexible and extensible. ember-svg-jar provides an easy-to-use helper `{{svg-jar "asset-name"}}`, support for both `inline` and `symbol` embedding methods, and the ability to copy SVG as CSS background.

 The addon [webpage](https://svgjar.web.app/) and [README](https://github.com/ivanvotti/ember-svg-jar) are a joy to peruse, both well documented and beautiful!
 And the logo is certainly bringing us joy.